Research Assistant I - Molecular Neurobiology Laboratory, Dr. Kenta Asahina

 - Must be willing to work in an animal-related research environment.

-This position requires constant adjusting focus, seeing, sitting, touching/feeling, and working inside.
+This position requires constant adjusting focus, grasping, handling, reaching, working in confined areas, and working inside.